 Min is a commercial and public law barrister.
-He practises broadly across these areas, but has special interests in the commercial areas of class actions and trade practices, and in the public law areas of immigration, freedom of information and discrimination.
+He practises broadly across these areas, but has special interests in the commercial areas of class actions and trade practices, and in the public law areas of judicial review, immigration, and freedom of information.

-He also appears for defendants in criminal matters, particularly when civil and human rights questions are involved.
+He also appears for defendants in criminal matters, particularly fraud and white-collar crime matters.

 Immediately prior to coming to the Bar, Min was a Senior Associate at Maurice Blackburn, where he practised in securities, trade practices and tort class actions.
-In amongst other matters, Min acted for:
+In amongst other matters, he acted for:

 For more information, visit Min's website guo.com.au.